wavebreaker-lucas/esg_gp_be/README-DATA.md

    - Location-specific metrics
    - Time-based reporting frequencies
    - Validation rules to ensure data quality
+   - Configuration as multi-value metrics with custom fields.

 Custom forms and metrics can be created alongside standard forms in templates, allowing a mix of standardized and client-specific reporting within the same workflow.